rdeforest/ThunderMountain/lore/characters/pc/maza.md

 3. **Understand the metal event** - Professional curiosity as blacksmith

 ## Opening Lines (Choose One)
 - "Smol!
 Thank the gods!
-My entire shop went mad yesterday!"
+My pliers turned straight toward that mountain!"
-- "That mountain nearly stole every tool I own.
+- "That mountain made my walls sway like an earthquake.
 What did you DO?"
 - "The Cragmaws say their weapons are singing.
 Please tell me you know why."

 ## Personality Notes